nbeaver/restructuredtext-demo/README.rst

 Citations with the label instead of a number are easy. [jdoe2014]_

+Note that the location of a footnote's target does affect the placement of the footnotes in the document.

 .. [#cheese] Especially limburger cheese.
 .. [#] You can always add a label later.
 .. [*] Asterisk `*`.